National Cryptologic Museum

-Ideal for retiree groups, college classes, or those adults looking for something a little different.
-Museum staff or volunteer docents will lead groups on guided tours of the museum.
-The tour covers cryptologic history and the role that making and breaking codes has had in American/world history.
-You'll hear how messages were sent in the Civil War, how the U.S. entered WWI due to a broken coded German message, touch a real working German Enigma from WWII, see the machine that decrypted the Japanese "Dec.
-7, 1941" message, learn about the Native American Code Talkers, see some of the earliest supercomputers and secure telephones, and much more.
+Scheduled tours are normally for 6–15 people.
+Tours are ideal for retiree groups, college classes, or those adults looking for something a little different.
+Museum staff or volunteer docents lead groups on guided tours of the museum.
+Tours cover cryptologic history and the role that making and breaking codes has had in American/world history.
+You'll hear how messages were sent during the Civil War, how the U.S. entered WWI due to a decoded German message, operate a real working German Enigma from WWII, see the machine that decrypted the Japanese "Dec.
+7, 1941," message, learn about the Native American Code Talkers, see some of the earliest supercomputers and secure telephones, and much more.
 Special emphasis can be placed on any of these areas upon request.

 Tours last approximately 1.5 hours.
 (Shorter or longer tours can be accommodated upon request).

 School Field Trips (Suspended until Reopening)

 A field trip to the National Cryptologic Museum is a fun and interesting way to introduce students to the secret world of codes and ciphers.
 Age appropriate, interactive programs are designed to engage the students and to make them aware of cryptology's role in world history and how mathematics plays a role in cryptology.
 The programs are excellent for math, social studies, and scout field trips.

 Hours: The museum is open to the public Monday through Friday 9 a.m. – 4 p.m.
 Field trips may be scheduled to begin anytime between 9 a.m. – 2 p.m.
 Most field trips are scheduled for the morning hours so book early to reserve the desired date and time.

 A minimum of one chaperone for every 10 students is required.
 Additional chaperones are welcomed and encouraged.

 Gift Shop (Closed until Museum Reopens)